-We are delighted to announce our keynote speaker for 2020 is Dr. Cara Tannenbaum of the Université de Montréal and the Canadian Institutes of Health Research Institute of Gender and Health.
+We are delighted to announce our keynote speaker for 2023 is Dr. Bernard Thébaud of the Ottawa Hospital Research Institute.

 His presentation is entitled: “Regenerative medicine in perinatal medicine: A bench to bedside story”

 Dr. Thébaud is a clinician-scientist with a focus on the clinical translation of stem cell-based and gene therapies for lung diseases.
 He is a senior scientist with the Ottawa Hospital Research Institute and a neonatologist with the Children’s Hospital of Eastern Ontario, providing care to critically ill newborns.
 He is also a pediatrics professor at the University of Ottawa and a former WCHRI member.

 Dr. Thébaud studies the mechanisms of lung development, injury and repair to design new treatments for incurable lung diseases.
 His focus is on answering clinically relevant questions for translation into real-life applications.
 He is now translating innovative cell and gene therapies from the lab into patients to improve outcomes.